-A.T.
-Still University (ATSU) Annual Security and Fire Safety Reports (ASRs) are published each year in compliance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), a federal statute codified at 20 U.S.C.
+The A.T.
+Still University Annual Security Report ("ASR") is published each year in compliance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"), a federal statute codified at 20 U.S.C.
 Section 1092 (f), and updated in 2013.
 The law is named for Jeanne Clery, a 19 year-old Lehigh University freshman who was sexually assaulted and murdered in her campus residence hall in 1986.
 The Clery Act, signed in 1990, was originally known as the Crime Awareness and Campus Security Act.
 The Violence Against Women Act ("VAWA") amended the Clery Act in 2013; it expanded the rights afforded to campus survivors of dating violence, domestic violence, sexual assault, and stalking.
 For more information on the Clery Act, please visit Clery Center at clerycenter.org.